Skip to main content

 Table of contents

-Project Planning Pipeline: Plan in Obsidian, Augmented by Cursor
+Project Planning Pipeline: Plan in Obsidian, Assisted by AI

 #

 I’m currently turning a personal project into something more serious: it started as a CS50 Python assignment and is now something I want to realise as a business.
 I’m using it to turn LifeClock—my CS50 Python final project—into a product, which I’ve documented in the LifeClock series.
-That meant I needed a better way to think, ideate, and plan in detail—without losing the flexibility of my own notes.
-I already liked working in Obsidian: the graph of linked notes and the fact that everything lives as markdown in a folder make it a great fit to feed context into tools like Cursor.
-So I asked myself how to combine both: Obsidian for planning and thinking, and Cursor not only for code but for research, documentation, and deeper ideation.
-The goal was never to generate everything with AI.
-I wanted to put my own thoughts into the system—open the editor, write things down—and then use Cursor to go deeper: “expand this,” “research that,” “align this section with our product goals.”
-That’s how the Project Planning Pipeline was born.
+That meant I needed a better way to think, ideate, and plan in detail without losing the flexibility of my own notes.

 This article walks through what the Project Planning Pipeline is, what you get after setup, and how to set up your own vault and first project with the CLI.